cargo2nix/cargo2nix/README.md

    `builtins.fetchGit` to support fetching from private Git repositories.
 This means that such dependencies cannot be evaluated with `restrict-eval` applied.

+   Also, if your Git dependency is tied to a Git branch, e.g. `master`, and you would like to force it to update on upstream changes, you should append `--option tarball-ttl 0` to your `nix-build` command.

 ## Design